A Labelled Sequent Calculus for BBI: Proof Theory and Proof Search: Conclusion and Future Work

 Oddly, the formula $\lnot (\top^* \land A \land (B \mand \lnot (C \mimp (\top^* \limp A))))$, which is valid in $BBI_{ND}$, is very hard to prove in the display calculus and Park et al.'s method.
 We ran this formula using Park et al.'s prover for a week on a CORE i7 2600 processor, without success.
 Very short proofs of this formula exist in $\lsbbi$ or Larchey-Wendling and Galmiche's labelled tableaux (this formula must also be valid in $BBI_{PD}$).
 We are currently investigating this phenomenon.
-The proofs for the formulae in this section can be found in Appendix~\ref{app:formulae_conc}.